pritom169/django-an-introduction/django-part1/README.md

 ## Views

-HTML is a request response protocol.
-These is where we use views in Django.
-In a nutshell, a view function takes a request and returns a response.
-More accurately it's request handler.
+HTTP is a request–response protocol.
+In Django, a _view_ is a callable (function‑based or class‑based) that takes an `HttpRequest` and returns an `HttpResponse` (or raises an exception such as `Http404`).
+In other words, it’s the request handler that contains your application logic and decides what to render, redirect, or return as JSON.

 ### Url Configuration